 Lesson Ideas and Activities

-6 Ways To Encourage Sports and Team Building Games
+6 Ways To Encourage Team Building in Schools

 Due to the COVID-19 pandemic children in the UK have spent a large amount of time indoors, accessing their work through screens and speaking to their friends and classmates via Zoom calls.